albertywchan/MyMovieList/README.md

 - As a user, I want to be able to update my previous reviews
 - As a user, I want to be able to load existing watchlists and reviews
 - As a user, I want to be able to save my current watchlist and reviews

+## Phase 4: Task 2

+- Sun Nov 21 20:49:49 PST 2021
+- Watchlist has been created
+- Sun Nov 21 20:49:49 PST 2021
+- Reviews has been created
+- Sun Nov 21 20:50:23 PST 2021
+- Watchlist has been created
+- Sun Nov 21 20:50:23 PST 2021
+- Batman has been added to Watchlist
+- Sun Nov 21 20:50:23 PST 2021
+- Finding Nemo has been added to Watchlist
+- Sun Nov 21 20:50:23 PST 2021
+- Superbad has been added to Watchlist
+- Sun Nov 21 20:50:23 PST 2021
+- The Conjuring has been added to Watchlist
+- Sun Nov 21 20:51:38 PST 2021
+- Superbad has been removed from Watchlist
+- Sun Nov 21 20:51:38 PST 2021
+- Superbad has been added to Reviews
+- Sun Nov 21 20:51:38 PST 2021
+- Review for Superbad has been updated

+## Phase 4: Task 3

+INSERT TEXT HERE